 \begin{lem} The bounded-loss cut-off problem is \P-hard. \end{lem}

 \begin{proof} Similar to the \P-hardness proof of the cut-off problem, we reduce from CVP.
-Let $C$ be a boolean circuit and let $v$ be an assignment to the input variables of $C$.
+Let $C$ be a Boolean circuit and let $v$ be an assignment to the input variables of $C$.
 We consider the same rendez-vous protocol $\prot$ that we constructed in the reduction for the cut-off problem in Lemma~\ref{lem:hardness-cutoff}.
-We claim that $\prot$ has a bounded-loss cut-off iff it has a cut-off.
-If this claim is true, then by the reduction in Lemma~\ref{lem:hardness-cutoff}, this would immediately imply \P-hardness for the bounded-loss cut-off problem.

-All that is left is to prove the claim.
-Clearly if $B$ is a cut-off for $\prot$, then $B$ is also a bounded-loss cut-off for $\prot$.
-For the other direction, suppose $B$ is a bounded-loss cut-off for $\prot$.
-As mentioned in the proof of Lemma~\ref{lem:hardness-cutoff}, the protocol $\prot$ satisfies the following property: If $D$ is a configuration of $\prot$ such that $D(\fin) > 0$ and $|D| = n$, then $D \xRightarrow{*} C^n_{\fin}$.
+We claim that